yananliu1115/yananliu1115/README.md

 Hi✨I’m Yanan Liu, a ECE MENG student at Cornell University in Ithaca.

 - 🌱 I’m currently learning React，Redux，Django and ML algorithms.
-- 💞️ I’m looking for internship opportunities in 2022 summer.
+- 💞️ I’m looking for fulltime opportunities in 2023.

 <!---